-Many people dream of starting their own business.
-Businesses which don’t require much investment except the tools or equipment needed are easy to pursue, particularly if you have the skills to do so.
+Many people dream of starting their own business and now can do so on a low budget.
+Businesses with low upfront costs are easy to pursue, particularly if you have the skills to do so.

 Richard Branson said, “Entrepreneurship is about turning what excites you in life into capital so that you can do more of it and move forward with it.”

-Some jobs start small and you can do alone.
+Some jobs start small, and you can do them alone.
 This is called micropreneurship.
-Micropreneurs are business owners who work independently in a niche market and have the chance to do the work they want to do.
+A micropreneur or microbusiness operates on a very small scale or with no more than five employees.
 These business professionals usually work with little up-front costs but require discipline to work and market themselves.

 Of course, you don’t have to work alone.
 You may prefer to start your business small with a partner or you may have hopes of having a staff one day and growing your business large.